bkoelman/CSharpGuidelinesAnalyzer/README.md

 * Optional: [Reference CSharpGuidelines.Layer.DotSettings in your existing Resharper preferences](/docs/Resharper%20Settings.md)

+## Rule configuration
+The behavior of a few rules can optionally be customized using a configuration file.
+See [documentation](docs/Configuration.md) for details.

 ## Suppressing rules
 Rule warnings can be suppressed at various scopes, ranging from per line to at the project or solution level.